Political Archives Act

 Article 16

-When political archives in the custody of a government agency (institution), political party, affiliated organization, or party-owned entity are destroyed, damaged, concealed, or rendered unusable, a sentence of up to five years imprisonment shall be imposed.
+When political archives in the custody of government agencies (institutions), political parties, affiliated organizations, or party-owned entities are destroyed, damaged, concealed, or rendered useless, a sentence of up to five years imprisonment shall be imposed.

-An unsuccessful attempt to commit an offense specified in the preceding paragraph is punishable.
+An attempt to commit an offense specified in the preceding paragraph is punishable.

 Article 17